circulartext/BigBrainData/README.md

 [CirculartextApps]

 License
-This project is licensed GNU Affero General Public License Version 3
+This project is licensed CC BY-NC-ND